Cirkit Designer Logo

 Common Applications

-• Supplying voltage to sensors, relays, and other peripherals.
+• Supplying stable voltage to sensors, modules, or small motors.

 • DIY projects requiring multiple voltage levels.